DevLARLEY/amzn-480p-downloader/README.md

 # amzn-480p-downloader
 Downloads any Video from Prime Video in 480p quality.
 (Only requires an L3 CDM)
++ Should work with 1080p if you have an L1 CDM by commenting out '&supportedDRMKeyScheme=DUAL_KEY' in get_playback_resources()

 # Installation/Usage
 There are two versions: